jesseDMoore1994/congruent-infrastructure-with-nix/congruent-infrastructure-with-nix.md

 # Initial thanks!

   I was very excited to get this event going.
 I appreciate everyone who had a hand in making it happen!

   - Thanks to HuntFunc for providing a platform for this presentation!
   - Thanks to ADTRAN and the Tech Team for working to faciliate the event!
+  - This presentation is my own opinion and not representative of my employer :)

 ---

 # HuntFunc Plug

   Before getting started...
 Are you interested in functional programming?
   Do you live in the hunsville area?
 If so, consider joining HuntFunc!

-  I actually don't know the official handles, but I can point you to where I look.

   - Google group: https://groups.google.com/u/1/g/huntfunc
   - twitter: https://twitter.com/huntfunc
   - website: http://huntfunc.github.io/

-  I've only recently started looking at the group, the google group seems most active.

 ---

 # Let's Get Started!

-  The presentation today is: *Towards Congruent Infrastructure Management with Nix*
+  The presentation today is: *Congruent Infrastructure Management with Nix*

-  I'm gonna take a guess at some of the questions:
-  - What the heck is *Congruent Infrastructure*?
+  - What is *Congruent Infrastructure*?

-  - Why the heck do I even want *Congruent Infrastructure*?
-  - What the heck is *Nix*?
-  - How the heck does *Nix* help make *Congruent Infrastructure*?
+  - How does *Nix* help make *Congruent Infrastructure*?

   - What the heck does this have to do with functional programming???

-  Rest easy, all will be revealed in time!
-We'll break it down one at a time.

-  **Full Disclosure**: I think *Nix*-like systems **should** be the future of package management.
-  I don't think *Nix* itself is the future of software infrastructure management, but I think *Nix*-like systems are future of software infrastructure.
-Let me explain.

 ---

 # Software Infrastructure Management

   Some definitions:

   - Infrastructure: The basic underlying framework or features of a system or organization.

   - Management: the act or manner of managing; handling, direction, or control.

-  To this end, software infrastructure management attempts to tackle how to best control the underlying framework of software systems.

-  I strongly recommend giving *Why Order Matters: Turing Equivalence in Automated Systems Administration* by Traugett and Brown a read, as it serves as the source for the information in the following slides.
+  *Why Order Matters: Turing Equivalence in Automated Systems Administration
+    by Traugett and Brow

 ---

 # Types of Software Infrastructure Management Methods

-  Traugett and Brown lay out 3 different types of management methodologies.
-These methodolgies serve to relate the difference between the actual state of the physical disk of the machine and the target state of the physical disk of the machine as time increases.
-The three types are as follows:
+  - Traugett and Brown lay out 3 different types of management methodologies
       - *Divergence*
       - *Convergence*
       - *Congruence*

+  These relate actual state of the disk to the inteded state of the disk as time goes on.

 ---

 # Divergent Software Infrastructure Management

     Horizontal Axis: Time      x-line: target
     Vertical Axis:   Disk      o-line: actual

     |                      x x x x x
     |       x x x x x x x x
     |x x x x      o o o
     |o o o o o o o    o o o
     |                       o o o o
     |                               o o o o o
     |
     ------------------------------------------

   As time progresses, the intended state of the infrastructure and the actual state of the infrastructure grow apart.

-  This is the classic "It works on my machine" approach to software infrastructure management.
+  "It works on my machine"
-  We pretty much all agree this is a nightmare.

 ---

 # Convergent Software Infrastructure Management

     Horizontal Axis: Time      x-line: target
     Vertical Axis:   Disk      o-line: actual

     | x x x x
     |        x x x x x x x x x
     |                          x x x x x x
     |
     |                            o o o o o
-    |                  o o o o o
+    |                  o o o o
     |o o o o o o o o o
     ------------------------------------------

   Convergent infrastructure management is characterized by the configuration of the live host being mangaged moving towards (hence converging) on some hypothetical ideal baseline.

-  This is your ansibles, your puppets, your chefs, and so on.
-They serve to make assured some or all vital components of the infrastructure are in place.
-This does not mean however that the host cannot change in other unforseen ways that break the deployment.
+  Ansible, Puppet, Chef, etc.

 ---

 # Congruent Software Infrastructure Management

     Horizontal Axis: Time      x-line: target
     Vertical Axis:   Disk      o-line: actual

-    |                                        x
+    |
     |                                    x x o
     |                            x x x x o o
     |                          x o o o o